AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/profile-privacy-structure.png)

-If you are editing an existing schema that has already been enabled for use in Real-time Customer Profile, click **[!UICONTROL Save]** to confirm your changes before continuing to the section on [creating a consent schema based on XDM ExperienceEvent](#event-schema).
-If you are creating a new schema, follow the steps outlined in the subsection below.
+If you are editing an existing schema that has already been enabled for use in Real-time Customer Profile, click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating a consent schema based on XDM ExperienceEvent](#event-schema).
+If you are creating a new schema, continue following the steps outlined in the subsection below.

 #### Enable the schema for use in Real-time Customer Profile

->[!IMPORTANT] In order
+In order for Real-time CDP to associate the consent data it receives to specific customer profiles, the consent schema must be enabled for use in Real-time Customer Profile.

-To enable a schema for use in Real-time Customer Profile, you must first choose a **primary identity** for the schema.
-Depending on
+To enable the schema for Profile, you must first choose a **primary identity** for the schema.
+Depending on the types of data you collect from your customers, you may need to add additional mixins to the schema in order to represent the customer's unique identity.

+>[!NOTE] If you require further guidance on which field to set as a primary identity, review the Identity Service documentation.
+In particular, the overview on [identity namespaces](../../../identity-service/namespaces) provides important information on different accepted identity types.

+In this example, an email address field is set as the primary identity.
+Select the field from the canvas, then select the **[!UICONTROL Identity]** and **[!UICONTROL Primary identity]** checkboxes in the right-hand rail.
+Next, select the appropriate identity namespace in the provided dropdown menu before clicking **[!UICONTROL Apply]**.

 ![](../assets/iab/profile-primary-id.png)

+Once you have applied a primary namespace to the schema, click the schema's name in the left-hand rail to open the *[!UICONTROL Schema properties]* dialog in the right-hand rail.
+From here, click the **[!UICONTROL Profile]** toggle button to enable the schema.
+Finally, click **[!UICONTROL Save]** to confirm your changes.

 ![](../assets/iab/profile-enable-profile.png)

 ### Create a consent schema based on XDM ExperienceEvent {#event-schema}

 >[!NOTE] This step is optional.
-If you do not wish to track customer consent changes over time, you can skip to the next section on [creating datasets based on your privacy schemas](#datasets).
+If you do not wish to track customer consent changes over time, you can skip to the next section on [creating datasets based on your consent schemas](#datasets).

 Within the Schema Editor for your XDM ExperienceEvent schema, click **[!UICONTROL Add]** within the *[!UICONTROL Mixins]* section on the left side of the canvas.